 For this simulation study, we assume that the observed data $y_1,\dots,y_n$ are independently generated via a linear model

 In addition, we also assume that the observer does not directly see the data generating $\theta_i$-s.
 Instead, we can only observe a Poissonized version $X_i$ of $\theta_i$, given as

-In other words, each coordinate of $\boldsymbol X_i$ are generated independently according to a Poisson channel, with mean being the corresponding coordinate of $\boldsymbol \theta_i$.
-Then we pose the following question: $ \text{\it Upon observing $\sth{(y_i,{\boldsymbol X}_i)}_{i=1}^n$, can we improve upon the ordinary least squares using EB filters?} $ To answer the problem we will show that EB-based one-dimensional data filters, applied separately on each of the covariates before running the OLS, can significantly improve the prediction of $y$ if the ${\boldsymbol\theta}_i$-s values are coming from a multivariate mixture model.
+In other words, each coordinate of $\boldsymbol X_i$ is generated independently according to a Poisson channel, with mean being the corresponding coordinate of $\boldsymbol \theta_i$.
+Then we pose the following question:

+To answer the problem, we will show that EB-based one-dimensional data filters, applied separately on each of the covariates before running the OLS, can significantly improve the prediction of $y$ if the ${\boldsymbol\theta}_i$-s values are coming from a multivariate mixture model.
 Our process for generating the data $\sth{(y_i,{\boldsymbol X}_i)}_{i=1}^n$ is outlined as follows.
-To generate each coordinate of ${\boldsymbol\theta}_i$, we randomly generated entries from a uniform mixture of Gaussian distributions, with means $[2,8,16,32]$ and standard deviation 1, and then take the absolute values.
+To generate each coordinate of ${\boldsymbol\theta}_i$, we randomly generated entries from a uniform mixture of Gaussian distributions, with means $[2,8,16,32]$ and standard deviation 1, and then took the absolute values.
 Each coordinate of the regression coefficient $\beta$ was selected uniformly from $[-5,5]$.
 The number of covariates (i.e., $d$) are varied in the set $[2,5,10,15]$.
 A total of 1200 samples $(y_1,...,y_{1200})$ were generated.
-To access the goodness of the fit, we compute $\hat y$ and the corresponding root mean squared error (RMSE).
+To assess the goodness of the fit, we compute $\hat y$ and the corresponding root mean squared error (RMSE).
 To examine the effect of the one-dimensional EB filters on the covariates, we used NPMLE, Hellinger-based, and Chi-squared distance based one dimensional EB filters.
 The RMSE prediction errors were compared with and without the filtering.
 In all the simulations, the EB filtering improved the result.
-The plot of errors are presented in \prettyref{fig:regression} and the errors are reported (along with standard deviations inside parenthesis) in \prettyref{tab:regression}.
+The plot of errors is presented in \prettyref{fig:regression}, and the errors are reported (along with standard deviations inside parenthesis) in \prettyref{tab:regression}.